streathamchess/streathamchess.github.io/privacy.md

 Our website may contain links to other websites.
 This privacy policy only applies to the use of our website and we cannot be responsible for other websites even when accessed via ours.

 #### Questions

-Any questions about this policy will be answered by the contacts on our website.
+Any questions about this policy will be answered by the contacts listed on our website.

 This Privacy Policy was adopted by Streatham and Brixton Chess Club on 16 July 2018